N700m fraud: Judge orders Ize-Iyamu to appear in court July 14

 Rejects request for prolonged adjournment

-A Federal High court in Benin has ordered the candidate of the All Progressives Congress in the September 19, 2020, gubernatorial election in Edo State, Pastor Osagie Ize-Iyamu to appear in court on Tuesday, July 14, 2020, over the alleged N700m money laundering case that was preferred against him by the Economic and Financial Crimes Commission (EFCC).
+A Federal High Court in Benin City has ordered the candidate of All Progressives Congress in the September 19 gubernatorial election in Edo State, Pastor Osagie Ize-Iyamu, to appear in court on Tuesday, July 14, over the alleged N700m money laundering case that was preferred against him by the Economic and Financial Crimes Commission, EFCC.

 But the judge held that the hearing of the pending motions challenging the jurisdiction of the court would be held on July 14, 2020, after rejecting the oral request for a prolonged adjournment of the case by the Counsel to Ize-Iyamu, who argued that his client will not disobey the order of the court.